fabferri/az-pattern/ubuntu-vm-vscode-python-dev/Readme.md

 ```
 The package works because fine because you get a GUI backend, in this case the **TkAgg**.

-Simple python example with mathlib:
+Simple python example with matplotlib:
 ```python
 import matplotlib.pyplot as plt import numpy as np